Purpose

 Description

 Set up of the monitor will be done in the Cardiac Imaging department on the S-Level of the Heart Institute.
-At the end of the monitoring period, you will return the equipment to the same location.

 You will be given a form to keep a diary of:

-- Any stressful episodes
+- Any stressful episodes,

 Patient instructions